 Bulgaria dangles hope on EU enlargement veto

-Bulgaria has raised hope of an impending breakthrough on the EU's Western Balkans enlargement by endorsing a French blueprint for North Macedonia accession talks.
+Bulgaria has raised hope of an impending breakthrough in the EU's Western Balkans enlargement by endorsing a French blueprint for North Macedonia accession talks.

 The ray of sunshine came when Bulgaria's Gerb opposition party, led by former prime minister Boyko Borissov, backed the French conditions on Wednesday (22 June).